malikdreamy/RegEx/Regular-Expressions/RegEx.md

 console.log(matches); // ["hello", "hello"]
 In this example, the regular expression /hello/g matches the string "hello" twice, but because we included the g flag, the match() method returns an array with both matches.

-##Grouping and Capturing
+#Grouping and Capturing

-Grouping refers to the ability to group together multiple characters or subpatterns in a regular expression.
+Grouping refers to the ability to group together multiple characters in a regular expression.
 This is done using parentheses.
 For example, the regular expression (cat|dog) matches either "cat" or "dog", because the pattern is enclosed in a group separated by the | (or) operator.
 Capturing refers to the ability to extract or "capture" a portion of the matched text from a regular expression.
 This is done by enclosing the subpattern to be captured in parentheses.
 For example, the regular expression /(Hello), (world)!/ captures the words "Hello" and "world" in two separate capturing groups. const str = "The quick brown fox jumps over the lazy dog";
 const pattern = /(fox|dog)/g;